jsbuzz/redux-transitions/README.md

 ## Using the hooks

 The library provides three hooks to interact with redux actions.
-They are going from very generic to specific to fit all usecases.
+They are going from very generic to specific to fit all use cases.

 ### useActionListeners